• Helping You Feel Safer

 Which Video Length Should I Use?

-The videos come in different lengths to fit your schedule and personal preference.
+The videos come in different lengths to fit different needs and schedules.

-If you are new to the practice, start with a length that feels manageable and supportive for you.
+If you’re new to the practice, start with a length that feels manageable and supportive.

 How Often Should I Practice?

-A good goal is 3–4 times per week, or even daily if it feels supportive.
+A good starting goal is 3–4 times per week, or even daily if it feels supportive.

-If you notice anything unpleasant, like increased anxiety or body pain lasting more than 2–4 days,
+If you notice increased anxiety or body discomfort lasting more than 2–4 days, try reducing the frequency or length of practice.

 When it comes to building safety in the nervous system, less is often more.